 8.14.
-Sources of HIEEs involving a Type 2 aircraft crash are listed in Table 2 and a generic screening distance value is shown in Table A-1.
+Sources of HIEEs involving a Type 2 aircraft crash are listed in Table 2 in the

+Annex.
 Recommendations on data collection are provided in Section 4.
 The probability of an aircraft crash is usually higher in the vicinity of airports, both civil and military.
 The identification of sources of HIEEs should be performed separately for both types.
-Most aircraft crashes tend to occur within approximately semicircular areas centred at the ends of the runways (e.g. typically 8 km in radius, as shown in Table A-1).
+Most aircraft crashes tend to occur within approximately semi-circular areas centred at the ends of the runways (e.g. typically 8 km in radius, as shown in Table A-1_1 in the Annex).